syuntoku14/fusion2urdf/README.md

 #### At your ROS environment

 Place this repository at your own ROS workspace. "catkin_ws" is used in this example.
-Then, run catkin_make in catkin_make.
+Then, run catkin_make in catkin_ws.

 ```bash
 cd ~/catkin_ws/src